-Estate Planning Software
+Estate Planning Software to Make a Will

 For software to make your own will, living trust, power of attorney, and other estate planning documents, go to our estate planning software page.
 It provides a complete list of documents you can make using estate planning software.

-Put Together a Complete Estate Plan
+Make a Complete Estate Plan

 If you are ready to put your affairs in order, there is a comprehensive planner available that will help you get organized and gain peace of mind.
 Written by Melanie Cullen, the book Get It Together: Organize Your Records So Your Family Won't Have To explains how to store your will, living trust, advance health care directives, last wishes on funeral and other final arrangements, guardianship for minor children, caretaker for pets, life insurance documents, employment information, other financial records, and much more.
 If you are making a will or living trust, read Melanie Cullen's book Get It Together at the same time.
 Whether you are leaving on a trip, facing a serious illness or just want to avoid leaving a complicated mess for your survivors, this estate planning book is highly recommended.

-Make a Self-Proving Will
+How to Make a Self-Proving Will

 One of the reasons you should always have your will, trust, codicils, and trust amendments prepared by an attorney is to ensure they are valid and enforceable so your last wishes will be followed.
 A step that is often taken when making a will is executing a self-proving affidavit to make the will self-proved.
 There are different laws from state to state regarding how to properly execute a will.
 For information on the use of this type of will form in your state, go to